 Attend a dance class with Centrum or try out your artistic side with some classes from the Port Townsend School of the Arts.

-There are plenty of activities and music festivals throughout the year make Fort Worden an all-seasons destination.
+There are plenty of activities and music festivals throughout the year make Fort Worden State Park an all-seasons destination.

 Stay at Fort Worden

-If you’re in town for a multi-day jazz festival or just need another day to see it all, stay in one of the park’s historic residences.
-Updated to accommodate current regulations and with some creature comforts in mind, these Edwardian era structures look just like the post cards in the gift shop.
+If you’re in town for a multi-day jazz festival or just need another day to see it all, stay in one of the park’s historic residences and vacation rentals.
+Updated to accommodate current regulations and with some creature comforts in mind, these Edwardian era structures look just like the postcards in the gift shop.
 Shiplap siding and stained glass windows decorate the homes of Officer’s Row.

 From the 1 room dormitories to the 6 bedroom Commander’s House, there is room for all group sizes.
 Kick back on your private porch and watch the deer graze on the Parade Grounds from Officer’s Row.